L-Q-Y/CRISPRtool/README.md

 * Adaptively select the most suitable model based on users provided data.
 * Custom design on-target sgRNAs given selected model.

+## Free Website
+We also provide a free wet-lab-friendly website that incorporates our powerful predictors for personalized design of on-target sgRNAs for arbitrary gene in CRISPR/Cas9 and Cas12 at https://huggingface.co/spaces/LfOreVEr/CRISPRtool, which is welcome for users without coding experience.

 ## Contact